 For further questions please contact us at email@example.com

-My cup has a nice fit, but the ball stem stands out.
+My period cup has a nice fit, but the ball stem stands out.
 What can I do?

 Before you cut your menstrual cup, it may be a good idea to turn it inside out to try how it feels without the stem.
 Keep in mind, however, to not have the cup in for a very long time when its inside out, so that you can get an easy access of it, since you do not have the griplines at hand.

-What do I do if the product is damaged or defective upon delivery?
+What do I do if the menstrual cup is damaged or defective upon delivery?